Table of Contents

 Do cats like being wrapped in blankets?

 Most cats do enjoy being wrapped in a blanket.
 Blankets provide comfort and security for cats, which is why they often like to curl up in them.
+When they really tired, after a long travel cats and dogs can get jet lag – you can try to calm them with a smaller weighted blanket.

 Are Weighted Blankets Safe For Pets?